OmarYarali/omaryarali.github.io/_posts/2024-12-15-Controlling-4-Wheel-DC-Motor-Car-With-an-IR-Remote.md

 However, as we said, because the Base is very thin and lightly doped, only a small Base current flows out of the Base pin, as most electrons from the Emitter do not recombine with holes in the Base.
 This leaves an excess of electrons in the P-type Base material, which are then attracted toward the Collector due to its higher voltage.

-To explain it more clearly, If we then connect another battery between the Emitter and the Collector, with the positive terminal connected to the Collector, the negatively charged electrons in the Collector will be attracted toward the positive terminal of this battery, creating a reverse bias across the Collector-Base junction.
+To explain it more clearly, if we then connect another battery between the Emitter and the Collector, with the positive terminal connected to the Collector, the negatively charged electrons in the Collector will be attracted toward the positive terminal of this battery, creating a reverse bias across the Collector-Base junction.
 In a reverse-biased junction, electrons and holes are pulled back to their respective regions, widening the depletion region and preventing current flow under normal conditions.
 However, in an NPN transistor, there is already an excess of electrons in the lightly doped P-type Base due to the forward bias of the Base-Emitter junction.

 Since the Collector-Base voltage is higher, these excess electrons in the Base are strongly attracted toward the Collector.
 Many of them are pulled across the Collector-Base junction and into the Collector, continuing their flow into the battery’s positive terminal.
 As more electrons are drawn across, a large current flows from the Collector to the Emitter, allowing the transistor to act as a current amplifier or a switch.
 This is how a small Base current can control a much larger Collector-Emitter current, making the transistor a powerful electronic component.